marcsosduma/cobgdb/README.md

 - `CTRL-G` - Go to: Go to Line.
 - `CTRL-S` - Save breakpoints.
 - `CTRL-B` - Load saved breakpoints.
+- `+/-` - Can be used to change the highlight color of the line.
 - `Q` - Quit: quits the program.

 ## 💡 Tip for Windows 11